The Ghostley Witch

 Okay, reverse.

-slip of the tongue didn´t bring about a real argument – he knew he would always
+that his slip of the tongue didn´t bring about a real argument – he knew he

-going to make a certain man very happy.
+know I am going to make a certain man very happy.
 Make a good wife to him.
-Just what he
+Just

 "Danke."